 The couple behind HGTV’s Fixer Upper, Chip and Joanna Gaines, are long-time real estate and home goods entrepreneurs.
 Chip had been remodeling homes for 13 years before the show aired, and Joanna had been selling home decor for a decade.
 Their company, Magnolia, is currently operating at about 500 employees, and they’ve grown a big and happy family.

-The book turned out to be light on strategy and much heavier self-help-style motivation.
-It’s a book about hard work, self belief, and insights on having a good family life and marriage.
-It also contains tales on transitioning to a more mature person and prioritization.
+This is more of a self-help-style book than one focused on business strategy.
+Chip talks a lot about hard work, self belief, and tips on having a good family life and marriage.
 It’s an easy read with casual, funny writing:

 I listened.
 I really did.
 And then—bam!
 I yanked the Magnolia Home by Joanna Gaines™ rug right out from underneath their feet and chose the third option.
 They never saw it coming.